Edum-favour/Gross-Margin-Decomposition__A-Hybrid-SQL---SHAP-Driver-Analysis/README.md

 This divergence creates a fundamental profitability question:
 > **Why did substantial revenue growth produce almost no corresponding growth in gross profit?**

-These headline metrics reveal the scale of margin compression, but not it's underlying causes.
+These headline metrics reveal the scale of margin compression, but not its underlying causes.
 Understanding what absorbed the benefit of revenue growth and where those pressures originated, is therefore the central focus of this analysis.